jprante/elasticsearch-hex/README.md

+:warning: **This repository will be removed soon without any further notice**

 # Hex bulk indexing plugin for Elasticsearch

 This plugin for Elasticsearch converts JSON hexadecimal encoding (base16) to binary data for Elasticsearch bulk indexing.